CenterForAssessment/NCME_Presentations_2015/Adam/WOPE.md

 Complexity can be added to the workflow in multiple areas.

 >1.
-Using `R`, R markdown and the `knitr` package to process `R` code and include results in an output markdown file that can be converted to HTML.
+Using `R` (Rstudio) and the `knitr`, `rmarkdown` and `SGPreports` packages to process `R` code and output results in an markdown file that can be converted to HTML.
 >2.
 Inline and in text HTML.
 >3.
-Using css, javascript, Bootstrap frameworks and other tools to create more stylized pages and complex (navigable) websites.
-These are elements included in the gh-pages directory along with the markdown file.
+Using CSS (Cascading Style Sheets), JavaScript, Bootstrap frameworks and other tools to create more stylized pages and complex (navigable) websites.
+In the Markdown_Documents work these are elements would be included in the gh-pages directory along with the markdown file.
+In SGPreports these files are housed in the R package and usually combined into the documents themselves (standalone HTML and EPUB e-reader files).
+>4.
+LaTeX mathematics formulae - inline and display styles.

 ---

 ##  Markdown_Document and SGPreports Projects

 I wanted to create something that would allow me to easily turn a markdown file into an attractive document with an academic feel to it.
-I wanted to be able to include features such as the inclusion of a section numbering, interactive (D3) visualizations, and mathematical equations.
-Using css, Liquid templating (for Jekyll), and a few other tools, I created the "Markdown_Document" project two years ago.
+I wanted to be able to include features such as section numbering, interactive (D3) visualizations, and mathematical equations.
+Using CSS, Liquid templating (for Jekyll), and a few other tools, I created the "Markdown_Document" project two years ago on Github.

 >-  This is a simple, static site that displays an example of the documents that it can produce, which also serves as a manual for its use.
 The example page can be viewed [here](http://adamvi.github.io/Markdown_Document/), and the Github repository can be viewed/forked/downloaded [here.](https://github.com/adamvi/Markdown_Document)